We may earn a commission when you buy using our links.

 Privacy and Security

-IDrive is one of the companies that take security and privacy seriously, as it takes all of the necessary steps to ensure that customer data is well-secure when stored on their servers.
+IDrive is one of the companies that take security and privacy seriously, as it takes all of the necessary steps to ensure that customer data is well-secured when stored on their servers.

 First, all the data is stored in secure servers that are maintained in hardened data centers across the United States.
 Not only are these facilities designed and optimized for fast data transfer, but they’re also well-secured thanks to 24/7 secured access, motion sensors, surveillance, and breach alarms that protect the place against trespassers.
 Furthermore, IDrive uses state-of-the-art technologies and features to make sure that the facilities can withstand natural disasters, which include HVAC climate control systems, fire-suppression systems, raised floors, cooling zones, and racks built to handle earthquakes.
 All the measures taken by IDrive make their facilities suitable to be war bases, not data centers.